ResesVRYT/B03-audio-black-screen-fix/README.md

 # B03-audio-black-screen-fix
 Fixes Call of Duty: Black Ops III hanging on a black screen with audio at startup on PCs with many audio devices.
 A proxy winmm.dll shows the game only the devices you choose, leaving Windows audio untouched.
 Ships as a single self-contained GUI installer.
 (Disclaimer: Fully Vibecoded)

+To use just run the exe set your game directory pick the audio devices you want b03 to see and click install